Selected Issues Papers

 The productivity growth of the Greek economy has stagnated since the 2010 European Debt Crisis.
 Despite reforms in product market regulations; their impact on productivity has been mixed.
 Firm-level data shows that resource misallocation worsened from 2009 to 2020; especially in non-tradable services and smaller firms.
 Although many firms have become more productive and new high-potential firms have emerged; their growth hasn't been sufficient to boost overall productivity.
 Accelerating regulatory reforms could enhance competition and improve business dynamism.

-Subject: Bank credit, Corporate insolvency, Credit, Digitalization, Distressed assets, Financial crises, Financial sector policy and analysis, Human capital, Labor, Labor productivity, Money, Production, Productivity, Solvency, Technology
+Subject: Commodity markets, Corporate insolvency, Distressed assets, Economic sectors, Financial crises, Financial markets, Financial sector policy and analysis, Production, Productivity, Services sector, Solvency, Total factor productivity

 Publication Details